What is Mental Math?

 By using an abacus, a child can do all arithmetic calculations up to 10 digits and master the skill of doing it mentally, without relying on modern devices such as calculators.

 Many people often assume that learning mental arithmetic is merely a method to improve the speed and accuracy of calculations.
 For example, multiplying 7365 x 2395 within a few seconds; by itself, it is already an amazing accomplishment for most young children.
-However, there is more to this because when the children are learning UCMAS Mental Arithmetic, they are actually also undergoing the process of developing other aspects of the mind.
+However, there is more to this because when the children are learning UCMAS Mental Math, they are actually also undergoing the process of developing other aspects of the mind.
 When the children have acquired an astonishing calculation speed, it is actually only the end result of having developed the following mental abilities: concentration, observation, visualization & imagination, and memory.

 Concentration is the concentrated and directed attention towards a particular matter with clear reflection that creates a deep image and mental impression.
 An enhanced concentration leads to better absorption power.
 Studying will then be a joyful thing for these children.
 In the abacus and mental arithmetic education children will be trained to concentrate when Iistening to the teachers questions (that ranges from easy to difficult) and then focus on calculating the answers as accurately as possible.